josephryan/Hernandez_Ryan_2021_Recoding/03-SATURATION/03-SEQ_GEN_FEUDA/README.md

+# Simulations with the Feuda et al. (2017) topology

+# 01-DAYHOFF
-# Simulations using the Dayhoff model
+simulations performed using the Dayhoff model

-### run_seqgen_pam_feuda.sh
-shell script to reproduce simulations performed in Seq-Gen
+# 02-JTT
+simulation performed using the JTT model